 Meet Your School Nurse

 Hello!
-My name is Susan Miller and I am the school nurse at Fritz and Leola Elementary Schools.
-I have been a nurse for over 26 years and joined the CV team in 2007.
-Prior to coming to CV, I worked at Willow Valley Manor and County Line Medical Center.
-After obtaining my RN degree from LGH School of Nursing, I went on to obtain my School Nurse Certification and my master’s degree in Nursing from Eastern Mennonite University.
+My name is Ashlee Wagner and I am the School Nurse at Brownstown Elementary.
+I have been a registered nurse for 12 years and joined the CV team in 2015.
+Prior to coming to CV, I worked at Lancaster General Hospital in the critical care setting as well as ambulatory care setting.
+After obtaining my RN degree from LGH School of Nursing, I went on to obtain my master’s degree as well as my School Nurse certification from Eastern Mennonite University.
 It is my privilege to work with the caring and compassionate staff and families within the Conestoga Valley School District.

 The nursing team at Conestoga Valley share a variety of roles within the district and work closely with the counselors, psychologists, administration and staff members throughout the buildings.
 I continually look for ways to connect with and serve the students of CV.
 Please know that I am available to your children if they need support with health-related issues during the school day.
 Similarly, I am available to you at any time you have questions or concerns.
 My overall goal is to enhance your child’s educational experience through seamlessly bridging any medical/educational gaps encountered.